javelit/docs/content/develop/concepts/architecture/app-chrome.md

 {/* TODO implement about
 ### About

-You can conveniently check what version of Jeamlit is running from the "**About**" option.
+You can conveniently check what version of Javelit is running from the "**About**" option.
 Developers also have the option to customize the message shown here using [`st.set_page_config`](/develop/api-reference/configuration/st.set_page_config).
 */}

 ## Developer options